unified-substrate-theory/Unified-Substrate-Theory/README.md

 ## The grounded truth

-Here’s the cleanest way to say what you realized:
+Here’s the cleanest way to say what UST realizes

 **UST sounds like physics.
 The old model sounds like magic.**